Pay into the fund to offset development

 The Biodiversity Offsets Payment Calculator (BOPC) Order 2022 included Transitional price cap rules to enable a staged introduction of the BCF Charge System in a way to minimise significant market shocks.
 The transitional price cap rules for the calculation of Charges for the Biodiversity Conservation Fund (BCF) Charge System within the BOPC Order expired at midnight on 16 October 2023.

 Under the Biodiversity Conservation Act 2016, development proponents may choose to pay into the Biodiversity Conservation Fund as an alternative to retiring biodiversity credits.

+You may seek a Charge Quote once an application that requires the retirement of credits has been submitted to a consent authority.
+You will need to supply evidence that the project has been submitted.
 You may only pay into the fund once a consent authority has issued conditions of consent that specify the number and type of credits to be retired.

 There is no obligation for you to demonstrate that you have tried to find your own offsets before paying into the fund.
 That is, paying into the fund is available as an option as soon as a development has been approved and a legal requirement to retire credits exists.